gilzoide/nested/README.md

   appear normally in the middle of text values, like `f'` or `double"quotes"`
 - A mumber sign `#` starts a comment, so the rest of the line text is discarded.
   To use `#` as the first character in a text value, the text must be quoted
-- A colon `:` just after a text value marks a key-value metadata binding with the just parsed text value being the key and the following node being a value.
+- A colon `:` just after a text value marks a key-value data binding with the just parsed text value being the key and the following node being a value.
 To use `:` in a text value, the text must be quoted.
   Notice that keys are always text, but values can be either text or nested lists.